-The GCC leaders express concerns that the JCPOA could lead to a broader U.S.-Iran rapprochement and possibly weaken the U.S. commitment to Gulf security.
-In light of these stated concerns, President Obama, in his statement on the April 2, 2015 framework nuclear accord with Iran, invited the GCC leaders to Camp David to discuss Gulf security.
+Negotiating and implementing the JCPOA has introduced some differences between the GCC and the United States on Iran.
+The GCC leaders express concerns that the JCPOA could weaken the U.S. commitment to Gulf security.
+Addressing these concerns, President Obama, upon announcing the April 2, 2015, framework of a JCPOA, invited GCC leaders to Camp David to discuss Gulf security.
 The meetings were held May 13-14, 2015, between President Obama and two Gulf leaders (Amir of Kuwait and of Qatar) and leadership delegations of the other four GCC countries.
 A joint statement issued after the summit announced a new U.S.-GCC strategic partnership and reiterated that it is U.S. policy to use all elements of U.S. national power to secure core U.S. interests in the Gulf and to deter and confront external aggression "against our allies and partners ..."
 An annex to the joint statement says that the United States will increase security cooperation with the GCC states in the following ways: (1) facilitating U.S. arms transfers to the GCC states; (2) increased U.S.-GCC cooperation on maritime security, cybersecurity, and counterterrorism; (3) organizing additional large-scale joint military exercises and U.S. training; and (4) stating a renewed commitment to a concept of a Gulf-wide ballistic missile defense capability, which the United States has sought to promote in recent years.
-42 The joint statement highlighted joint efforts to counter Iran's "malign influence" in the region as well as a commitment to defeating the Islamic State and to countering violent extremism more broadly.
+The joint statement highlighted joint efforts to counter Iran's "malign influence" in the region as well as a commitment to defeating the Islamic State and to countering violent extremism more broadly.

-Senior U.S. officials, including Secretary of Defense Ashton Carter and Secretary of State John Kerry, have visited the Gulf since to build on the summit and they succeeded in obtaining from the GCC leaders public statements of support for the JCPOA.
+In subsequent meetings with U.S. officials, the GCC states publicly expressed support for the JCPOA.
 An August 3, 2015, joint U.S.-GCC statement said that "the [Foreign] Ministers agreed that, once fully implemented, the JCPOA contributes to the region's long-term security, including by preventing Iran from developing or acquiring a military nuclear capability."
-On September 4, 2015, King Salman met with President Obama at the White House, indicating that Saudi Arabia was accommodating to the reality of the JCPOA.
-The two leaders issued a joint statement that, among other provisions, expressed Saudi support for the JCPOA, affirmed the need to continue efforts to counter Iran's destabilizing regional activities, and stated that the two countries discussed "fast-tracking" the provision of U.S. military equipment to Saudi Arabia and increasing cooperation on counterterrorism, maritime security, cybersecurity, and ballistic missile defense.
-The tone of the communique of the December 9-10, 2015 annual GCC summit turned somewhat less positive on Iran, calling "on the need to adhere" to the JCPOA, calling Iran's October 10 missile test a
+Following the September 4, 2015 meeting between King Salman and President Obama at the White House, the two leaders issued a joint statement that, among other provisions, expressed Saudi support for the JCPOA, affirmed the need to continue efforts to counter Iran's destabilizing regional activities, and indicated that the two countries discussed "fast-tracking" the provision of U.S. military equipment to Saudi Arabia and increasing cooperation on counterterrorism, maritime security, cybersecurity, and ballistic missile defense.